Guidance

 Response rates are calculated as follows:

-For a UK survey of the size and complexity of the FRS, a response rate of around 50% was considered reasonable, prior to the COVID-19 pandemic.
+For a UK survey of the size and complexity of the FRS, a response rate of around 50% was considered reasonable, prior to the Covid-19 pandemic.
 Response rates of around 30% have become more prevalent since the 2020 to 2021 survey year.
-However, to ensure that FRS survey data (as with many other social surveys) is still representative of the population, technical measures have been applied, such as changes to the mode of interview and how the sample is weighted.
+In recent years, the FRS has had a markedly higher issued sample so as to offset the lower response rates now seen.
+This ensures that the FRS still achieves a sizeable sample, which is representative of the population.

 The Background Information and Methodology document accompanies this and every recent FRS publication, providing details of such changes; together with a technical paper, as required, outlining further quality assurance of the processing of data and production of statistics, particular to each survey year.
 Methodology tables are also published alongside the main publication, summarising the UK household response rate, regional response rates and the reasons given for refusal if provided.

 Households that are not fully co-operating are classified as partially co-operating, refusals, or unable to make contact.
-A partially co-operating household is one where a full interview has been obtained from the Household Reference Person’s (HRP’s) benefit unit, but others in the household have not co-operated at all or only to a very limited extent.
+A partially co-operating household is one where a full interview has been obtained from the Household Reference Person’s (HRP’s) family (benefit unit), but others living in the household have not co-operated at all, or only to a very limited extent.

 Any information that can be obtained about non-respondents is useful both in terms of future attempts to improve the overall response rate and potentially in improving the weighting of the sample results.
 Direct information about the non-responding households is valuable although, by definition, difficult to obtain.
 Monitoring of the components of non-response including the rate of refusals and non-contacts is carried out by the FRS team, using information from monthly performance indicators provided by ONS (see later section).
 Further investigation into the breakdown of the numerous categories of both refusal and non-contact recorded by interviewers can assist data suppliers in designing and evaluating methods for increasing response.